chenh19/lab/in_silico_research.md

 ![](fig/2-11.png)
 - There might be multiple RefSeqs, select the ones for your interested isoforms
 - There might also be multiple RefSeqs for the same isofroms from different accessions, I would suggest selecting the ones with refseq starting with "NM_" ([difference between XM_ and NM_](https://www.ncbi.nlm.nih.gov/books/NBK50679/#RefSeqFAQ.what_is_the_difference_between))
-- You may download the sequences for the following steps
+- You may download the sequences for the following steps.
+You may open the sequence files with [SnapGene](https://www.snapgene.com/snapgene-viewer/)
 ![](fig/2-12.png)

 [**NCBI PubMed**](https://www.ncbi.nlm.nih.gov/pubmed/) for existing functional studies